 PsycINFO is an expansive abstracting and indexing database with more than 3 million records devoted to peer-reviewed literature from the 1800s to the present in the behavioral sciences and mental health, making it an ideal discovery and linking tool for scholarly research.

 PubMed® comprises more than 30 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher websites.
 Sign in using the link on our Databases A-Z page to access additional full-text content from the State Library of Ohio’s subscription databases.

 SPORTDiscus provides full-text access to scholarly literature for sports and sports medicine studies.
 This resource contains more than 146,000 journal articles from over 660 full-text journals spanning from 1930 to the present.

 Recommended eBooks and Journals

 The following websites have additional resources and information.
 The list may include websites from governments, organizations affiliated with the topic, and for-profit companies.
 Inclusion on this list of organizations and commercial websites does not constitute an endorsement.

 The Centers for Disease Control and Prevention site has the latest news on public health topics, as well as traveler’s health, data, and statistics, emergency preparedness, environmental heath, and workplace health.

-The National Institutes of Health site contains links to its 28 institutes including Cancer, Mental Health, Arthritis, Allergy and Aging, all of which offer toll-free health hotlines, the latest news in medical research, grant opportunities, and clinical trials.
+The National Institutes of Health site contains links to its 28 institutes including Cancer, Mental Health, Arthritis, Allergy and Infectious Diseases, and Aging, all of which offer toll-free health hotlines, the latest news in medical research, grant opportunities, and clinical trials.